Skip to content

 2. Team name — identifier for your team (e.g., my-team)

-4. GitHub integration — auto-detects your GH_TOKEN or gh auth session, validates the token, then lets you browse orgs and select or create a repo
+5. GitHub integration — auto-detects your gh auth session, validates it, then lets you browse orgs and select or create a repo

-6. Members — optionally hire members during init
+7. Members — optionally hire members during init (new repos only)

-7. Projects — select project repos from the same GitHub org (HTTPS-only)
+8. Projects — select project repos from the same GitHub org (HTTPS-only, new repos only)

 What bm init does

-1. Detects GitHub auth — checks GH_TOKEN env var, then gh auth token; shows masked token for confirmation
+1. Detects GitHub auth — auto-detects your gh auth session; shows masked token for confirmation

-2. Validates token — calls gh api user to verify credentials before proceeding
+2. Validates credentials — calls gh api user to verify authentication before proceeding

 3. Creates team directory{workzone}/{team-name}/team/ with git init

-4. Extracts profile — copies PROCESS.md, CLAUDE.md, knowledge/, invariants/, agent/ from the embedded profile
+4. Extracts profile — copies PROCESS.md, context.md (renamed to the agent's context file), knowledge/, invariants/, coding-agent/ from the profile on disk, filtering agent-specific content

-5. Hires members — if specified, extracts member skeletons into team/{role}-{name}/
+5. Hires members — if specified, extracts member skeletons into members/{role}-{name}/

 6. Adds projects — if specified, creates project directories and updates botminter.yml